nkureshi88/delta_method/README.md

-# delta_method
+# Delta Method

-What is the delta method and why do we need it?
+This document walks through a high-level overview of the delta method and an example of how to apply it.